Innovatedco/.blog/README.md

 </h1>

 ### **BlazorBlog** is a new, open source, simple blog platform, built with Blazor.

-BlazorBlog is a new, open source, simple blog platform, built with Blazor.

 BlazorBlog is designed to be simple, flexible and extensible.